tatomyr/purity/README.md

 `
 ```

-Please notice that `setState`'s callback receives current state as the argument.
+Please notice that `setState`'s callback receives current state as an argument.

 ### Virtual DOM

-Bear in mind that each changeable node should have a unique id attribute defined on it.
+Bear in mind that each changeable node should have a unique `id` attribute defined on it.
 This allows the DOM re-renderer to decouple changed nodes and update only them.
 It has nothing to do with **components** which are just functions to calculate the HTML.